Written Qualifying Exam (Year 1)

-In May of their first year, students are required to take a written qualifying exam to demonstrate proficiency in the fundamentals of bioinformatics and computational biology, as well as competence in synthesizing these fundamentals into original scientific hypotheses or approaches.
+In May of their first year (although see Exceptions below), students are required to take a written qualifying exam to demonstrate proficiency in the fundamentals of bioinformatics and computational biology, as well as competence in synthesizing these fundamentals into original scientific hypotheses or approaches.

 The written qualifying exam is scheduled two weeks after the spring (3rd) rotation, in the first part of May.
 An exam committee consisting of the DGS and BCB faculty with knowledge of the material covered in the module is assembled to create and evaluate the exams.
 Each committee member is expected to serve at least two consecutive years so that membership can be staggered to maintain consistency and experience among the committee as a whole.
-The exam comprises four sections relating to broad subject areas:
+The written exam planned for 2024 comprises 8 questions spread across 5 broad subject areas (exam writers after the dash; questions per exam writer indicated in parentheses):

 Example material from previous exams